vyuham/dstore/README.md

 The two layer architecture consists of an in-memory datastore on each node called **'Local'**, which stores copies of data-objects as Key-Value pairs where the Key acts as a UID and enables the user to have a single copy of the data on each node, thus decreasing network access to access the same.

 ## Demo
+To demo the working of Dstore, we have created a CLI based Key-Value database that isn't fully featured, to try it out, follow the steps given below:
 1. Download the code:
 ```bash
 git clone https://github.com/vyuham/dstore